Follow us on social

 Some states have taken action against geofencing as a practice.
 In June, Oregon passed a law that prohibits the sale of precise geolocation information, following a similar provision passed by Maryland last year.

-Former FTC Chair Lina Khan banned several data brokers from collecting and selling data from sensitive locations such as churches and military installations without consent.
-While these companies — Gravy Analytics and Mobilewalla — are among the largest, there are thousands of other data brokers that remain able to buy and sell location data at places of worship.
+Lina Khan's FTC banned several data brokers from collecting and selling data from sensitive locations such as churches and military installations.
+While these companies — including Gravy Analytics and Mobilewalla — have attracted significant media attention over the last several years, there is an extensive industry of data brokers that continue to operate in the shadows buying and selling location data at places of worship.

 Top image credit: Shutterstock AI